 As we get further into fall the temperatures are continuing to drop.
-While some may be hanging up their gear, many see fall are the most beautiful season to be out and about.
+While some may be hanging up their gear, many see fall as the most beautiful season to be out and about.
 Here are a few tips to ensure you get the most out of it while keeping comfortably warm all night long.

 First off, you’ll need a good pad if you hope to keep warm into the fall and winter.
 Most pads on the market, especially ultralight pads, are minimally insulated.
 When your sleeping bag goes on top, the insulation will compress under you, and almost all insulating properties are lost.
 You’ll loose heat quickly from below, as the heat conducts into the ground.
 That being said, you’ll want to invest in a good sleeping pad with an R-value of at least 5, such as our Light Mattress or Flex Mattress.